MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _Attributing the controller class_

+	The presence of this attribute means that calls to any of the controller's methods from unauthenticated users will be rejected.

 1. Open **TelemetryController.cs** and add an ```[Authorize]``` attribute to the ```TelemetryController``` class, directly above the ```[MobileAppController]``` attribute that is already there.
+Now ```TelemetryContoller``` methods will require authentication, too.

 1. Right-click the **DroneLander.Backend** project and use the **Publish...** command to publish your changes to Azure.

-With Azure Mobile App authentication in place, and your backend service updated and published to require authorization, the next step is to update your Xamarin Forms projects to support mobile authentication and authorization flow, using the Azure Mobile SDK.
+With authentication support in place in the back-end service, the next step is to update your Xamarin Forms solution to support authentication as well.

 <a name="Exercise5"></a>
-## Exercise 5: Add Mobile App authentication support to a Xamarin Forms app ##
+## Exercise 5: Add authentication logic to Drone Lander ##

-By using the Azure Mobile SDK, users can sign in to an experience that integrates with the operating system that the app is running on, creating an appropriate experience whether user is signing in on Android, iOS, or Windows.
-Using the SDK also makes it simple for you to receive a provider token and additional information on the client, making it much easier to customize the user experience if necessary.
-This process is commonly referred to as a "client flow" or "client-directed flow" since code on the client signs in users, and the client code has access to a provider token.

-In this exercise you will be adding a sign in and authentication experience to your Drone Lander projects using the Azure Mobile App SDK, by adding and accessing a platform-specific code in each project.
+The [Azure Mobile Client SDK](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) simplifies the process of adding authentication support to Xamarin Forms apps.
+A single call is sufficient to sign a user in using an SDK-provided login page that is customized for individual identity providers, or to sign a user out.
+Moreover, you can retrieve information about authenticated users in order to customize the user experience.
+For more information about how the process works, see [Authentication and Authorization in Azure Mobile Apps](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-auth).

+In this exercise, you will add logic to the Drone Lander app to support signing users in and out.
+In Exercise 6, you will close the circle by modifying the app's UI to support this logic.

 1. In Visual Studio, open the Nuget Package Manager by right-clicking the **DroneLander** solution and selecting **Manage NuGet Packages for Solution...**.